This post may contain affiliate links. Please read our full Disclosure Policy.

 Tiny House Layout

-When we started designing the 12’ x 32’ shed, we knew that we wanted it to have a very open concept but still be functional and have storage.
+When we started designing the 12’ x 32’ shed, we knew we wanted it to have a very open concept but still be functional and have storage.
 The original building had not one but two lofts and a small porch that bumped into the building.

 We began by removing one of the lofts and the porch to give the space a much more open concept.
 The new design also extended the remaining loft to 11 feet long.
 In addition, we added an additional 12 inches to the ceiling height, keeping the loft where it was and allowing for more overhead space for the kid’s rooms.
-The master bedroom is approximately 11 feet long by 9 feet wide leaving just over 2 feet for the bathroom.
+The master bedroom is approximately 11 feet long by 9 feet wide, leaving just over 2 feet for the bathroom.

 master bedroom in the tiny home

-Finishing Details in the Tiny House
+Finishing Details in the Tiny House Shed

 The Paint Colour: